 - The fact that plumbing isn't affected by economic downturns since clean water access and safe waste removal are necessary services rather than optional expenditures

 Where Do Plumbers Work?

 The majority work for plumbing companies (which can be unionized or not).
 Self-employment is also an option in this industry.
-Figures from 2016 found that 13 percent of plumbers were self-employed.*
+According to the OOH, about nine percent of plumbers were self-employed in 2018.

 When it comes to actual working environments, plumbers tend to work in:

 - Homes (including apartments, condos, townhomes, and semi-detached houses)